ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   If the AS supports the SDC workflow and the access token request includes the "token_upload" parameter with value 0, 1, or 2, then the AS MAY use the SDC workflow to upload the access token to the RS on behalf of C. Otherwise, following that access token request, the AS MUST NOT use the SDC workflow.

-* The "token_upload" parameter is REQUIRED in an access token response, if both the following conditions apply.
-Otherwise, the "token_upload" parameter MUST NOT be present.
+* The "token_upload" parameter MUST be included in an access token response, if both the following conditions apply.
+Otherwise, the "token_upload" parameter MUST NOT be included.

   - The corresponding access token request included the "token_upload" parameter, with value 0, 1, or 2.

   - The AS has attempted to upload the issued access token to the RS as per the SDC workflow, irrespective of the result of the token upload.

-  When the "token_upload" parameter is present in the access token response, it can take one of the following integer values.
+  When the "token_upload" parameter is included in the access token response, it can take one of the following integer values.
 When the access token response is encoded in CBOR, those values are encoded as CBOR unsigned integers.

   - If the token upload to the RS was not successful, then the "token_upload" parameter MUST encode the value 1.